A pot : experiments with clay + gen AI

 A collaborative project with design researcher Louise Permiin, building on work presented in Jord/Luft.

 What if you could hold a sound in your hands?
-Our set of clay objects featured in this exhibition are the experimental results of our explorations in translating vibrations from the soil’s ecosystem into sculptural forms.
-To make these works, sound recordings of tiny soil-dwellers like earthworms and mites are used in a custom-built system that generates sculptural 3D models from audio files.
-These 3D models were then 3D printed in wild clay that we harvested and processed, resulting in a series of unique clay soil-sound sculptures that are both from the landscape and of the landscape.
-These sculptures and the other works shown in Vibrant Soils serve as an invitation to dive underground, explore subterranean habitats and a deeper connection to the earth around us.
+Our clay objects featured in this exhibition are the experimental results of our exploration translating vibrations from underground ecosystems into sculptural forms.
+To create these pieces, we recorded the sounds of tiny creatures like earthworms and soil mites, then used a custom-built system to generate 3D models from these audio files.
+We 3D-printed these models in wild clay that we harvested and processed ourselves, creating unique sculptures that are both made from the landscape and inspired by it.

 This project was supported in part by: Spinderihallerne, Vejle Kommune, ceramicist Anna Andersen, Senior Researcher Emeritus Paul Henning Krogh from the Aarhus University Dept. of Ecoscience and Sissel Fuglsang-Smidt, Jordens Hus.